datadoc1/signal-analysis/README.md

 Each specialty has its own unique dynamics, and this project aims to generate insights across various medical fields.

 ## Current Focus Areas

-1. **Specialty-Specific Analysis:**
+1. **Statistical Breakdown:**
-   - We're starting with Orthopedics, Dermatology, and expanding to other competitive specialties like Internal Medicine, Pediatrics, and Emergency Medicine.
+* Analysis of residency interview odds based on variables such as signal placement, applicant residency (in-state vs. out-of-state), medical degree (MD, DO), and IMG status.

 2. **Monte Carlo Simulations:**
-   - Simulation of interview outcomes based on different signaling strategies, with a specific focus on comparing high-signal programs to random signaling.
+* Simulation of interview outcomes based on different signaling strategies, with a specific focus on comparing optimal signaling to random signaling.

-3. **Statistical Breakdown:**
+3. **Geographical Biases**
-   - Analysis of residency interview odds based on variables such as signal placement, applicant residency (in-state vs. out-of-state), medical degree (MD, DO), and IMG status.
+* Analysis of interview outcomes based on different states of residence.
+Which states give in-state students the largest edge?

 ## Repository Structure